Easy Chicken Spaghetti Bake

 “Impressed!
 Clear steps and so flavorful results.
 Perfect for busy nights.”

-“New favorite here — will make again. crusty was spot on.”
+“New favorite here — will make again. baked was spot on.”